 My objective was to discover the behaviors of healthy and fit people.
-The question I tried to answer was, is there a level or type of activity a person had to perform to be fit.
+I tried to answer the question: is there a level or type of activity a person had to perform to be fit.
 What I was able to determine was that healthy people were active, and unfit people were sedentary.

 Foods that cause fat loss by making you full

 During week two, I focused on calories.
-My metabolic resting rate is 1,800 calories give or take.
+My metabolic resting rate is 1,800 calories, give or take.
 Your metabolic resting rate is crucial because it is the baseline to which calories are added through exercises and subtracted through food.
-The best foods to eat are foods that have a high water intake, high fiber, and low-calorie foods.
+The best foods to eat are foods with high water intake, high fiber, and low-calorie foods.

 I went to a picnic, and I ate a lot of meat at lunch.
-I eat meat all the time, but for the first week, it was chicken and fish, which controlled my appetite but did not kill it.
-At the picnic, I ate pork, chicken, and beef, and that killed my appetite for the rest of the day.
+I eat meat all the time, but chicken and fish for the first week controlled my appetite but did not kill it.
+At the picnic, I ate pork, chicken, and beef, which killed my appetite for the rest of the day.

 I learned from my experience that different foods impact the body differently.
 I found that hunger is a form of non-audio communication that the body uses to let you know when it needs more food.
 I also found out that certain foods can kill your appetite.